 These headphones have a tight fit on the head which doesn't move around much once you have them on.
 They're stable enough for jogging and come with a detachable audio cable that will disconnect if it gets hooked on something.
-However, since they're still fairly bulky over-ears, they will not be the most suitable headphones for intense exercises and workout routines.
+However, since they're still fairly bulky over-ears, they won't be the most suitable for intense exercises and workout routines.
 For example, lying down for a bench press or leaning at an angle will sometimes make the headband shift, which may need readjusting, but compared to other over-ears they should be stable enough for running.

 The mid-range is very good.
 The 3dB bump in low-mid is actually the continuation of the high-bass overemphasis, which thickens vocals a bit and adds some muddiness to the mix.
 Mid-mid and high-mid are relatively flat, but over our neutral target by about 1.5dB, making the overall sound a tad mid-rangy.

 The imaging is great.
 Their weighted group delay is at 0.19 which is very good.
 The GD graph also shows that the entire group delay response is below the audibility threshold.
 This indicates a tight bass and a transparent treble reproduction.
-Additionally, the L/R drivers of our test unit were very well-matched in amplitude, frequency, and phase responses, which is important for the accurate placement and localization of objects (voices, instruments, and video game effects), in the stereo image.
+Additionally, the L/R drivers of our test unit were very well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, and video game effects), in the stereo image.

 The leakage performance is very good.
-The significant portion of their leakage is between 400Hz and 3KHz, which is a relatively broad range and covers portions of both the mid and treble ranges.
+A significant portion of their leakage is between 400Hz and 3kHz, which is a relatively broad range and covers portions of both the mid and treble ranges.
 However, the overall level of leakage is very low.
 With the music at 100dB SPL, the leakage will peak at around 45dB SPL at 1 foot away, which is below the noise floor of most offices.

-The HP50 does not require a battery.
+The NAD VISO HP50 doesn't require a battery.

 These headphones have a 1/8TRRS iOS audio cable that does not have microphone compatibility with consoles.
 If you have a headphone/microphone port on your laptop or tablet then you will have microphone access but for desktops, you may need an adapter.